gilbert/zaml/README.md

 - Open or discuss an issue for an item on the roadmap
 - Implement Zaml in another programming language
 - Report any bugs you come across
+- Report a behavior that you think *should* be bug
 - Help start a spec!

 ## Developing